PP-Module for MDM Agent

 PP-Module Threat, Assumption, OSPConsistency Rationale

 A.CONNECTIVITYThis assumption expects that networking services will be available for the TOE to use.
-This is consistent with the Base-PP because the TOE is installed on a mobile device defined by the Base-PP that provides networking services through various radios.
+This is consistent with the Base-PP because the TOE is installed on a mobile device defined by the Base-PP, which provides networking services through various radios.

 A.PLATFORMThis assumption expects that the TOE’s underlying platform is trustworthy.
 This is consistent with the Base-PP by definition because a mobile device is within the TOE boundary and is evaluated against the MDF PP.